HomeTutorialsCloud Security: Why Companies Should Not Fear To Move On The Cloud?

 What Is Cloud Security?

-Cloud security is a set of policies and procedures that protect data on the remote servers from data corruption, theft, leakage or data loss.
+Cloud security is a set of policies and procedures that protect data on remote servers from data corruption, theft, leakage, or loss.
 Security measures protect cloud data and customers’ privacy by setting individual authentication rules.

 In cloud security, it is crucial to highlight the significance of eDiscovery.
 As businesses transition to the cloud, they must also consider legal and compliance requirements related to electronic discovery (eDiscovery).